RANDU

 IBM's RANDU is widely considered to be one of the most ill-conceived random number generators ever designed, and was described as "truly horrible" by Donald Knuth.
-It fails the spectral test badly for dimensions greater than 2 as will be seen below.
+It fails the spectral test badly for dimensions greater than 2, as shown below.

 The reason for choosing these particular values for the multiplier and modulus had been that with a 32-bit-integer word size, the arithmetic of mod 231 and $65539 = 2^{16} + 3$ calculations could be done quickly, using bitwise operators in hardware, but the values were chosen for computational convenience, not statistical quality.